Metal Stocks in Society report: About the report

-Metals were an early priority for the International Resource Panel, since little was known about them, their impacts, their economic importance or their scarcity.
-The report aimed to calculate the amount of metals present in society and assess the potential for utilising in-use stock to offset demand from virgin metal.
+Metals were an early priority for the International Resource Panel since little was known about them, their impacts, their economic importance or their scarcity.
+The report aimed to calculate the amount of metals present in society and assess the potential for utilising in-use stock to offset demand for virgin metal.
 Knowing how much metal stock there is in use, and how long the lifespan of the metal is, can help planners know when these metal stocks will enter recycling or waste streams.
-It suggested that these 'mines above ground' had growing potential for future metals supply; the authors found that there is about 50 kg of above-ground copper for every person on earth, and more than two tons of iron per capita.
+It suggested that these 'mines above ground' had the growing potential for future metals supply; the authors found that it is about 50 kg of above-ground copper for every person on earth, and more than two tons of iron per capita.
 However, they noted that enormous disparities in global metals stocks existed between developed and developing nations including Brazil, China and India.

 Calculating ‘anthropogenic stocks’ of metals already in use in society is a precursor to stimulating efforts to increase recycling.
-The authors reported that very little information is presently known about different metals, making it difficult for policy makers to develop and plan recycling systems.
+The authors reported that very little information is presently known about different metals, making it difficult for policymakers to develop and plan recycling systems.
 However, what is known is that recycling can not only reduce negative impacts on the environment but also save energy.
 For example, 95% of the energy used to make aluminium from bauxite ore is saved by using recycled material.

 The authors quantified per capita stocks of the following metals, for some countries (stocks were mostly quantified for developed countries but data was also available for some developing nations).